 The oath is objected to as being informal.
 It lacks authentication by a diplomatic or consular officer of the United States; 37 CFR 1.66(a).
 This informality can be overcome either by forwarding the original oath to the appropriate officer for authentication or by filing a declaration (37 CFR 1.68), if applicant wishes to preserve the original filing date.
 If authentication is desired, applicant should request return of the oath for this purpose.
 Such request must be accompanied by an order for a copy of the oath to be retained in the file until the properly authenticated oath is returned.
 After the oath has been authenticated, it should be returned promptly to the Patent and Trademark Office.
-The new oath or declaration must properly identify the application of which it is to form a part, preferably by Serial Number and filing date in the body of the oath or declaration.
-See MPEP 602.01 and 602.02.
+The new oath or declaration must properly identify the application of which it is to form a part, preferably by > Application < Number and filing date in the body of the oath or declaration.
+See MPEP > §\$ < 602.01 and 602.02.

-At the time of the next Office action the request for return of the oath, together with the application file and the copy of the oath, is submitted to the >Group Director<.
-If the request is approved by the >Group Director<, the oath will be returned to the applicant by the examining group.
+At the time of the next Office action, the request for return of the oath, together with the application file and the copy of the oath, is submitted to the Group Director.
+If the request is approved by the Group Director, the oath will be returned to the applicant by the examining group.
+A copy of the original oath will be retained in the file.

-604.06 By Attorney in Case [R-8]
+604.06 By Attorney in Case